 The visa policy of Germany establishes the requirements and restrictions placed on foreign travelers of any country across the world that want to travel to, enter, and remain in the state.

-The German visa policy is the same as all of 26 countries that have signed the Schengen Agreement, as Germany forms a part of the Schengen passport-free zone.
+The German visa policy is the same as all countries that have signed the Schengen Agreement, as Germany forms a part of the Schengen passport-free zone.

-Consequently, all Schengen Area citizens are allowed to enter with either their passport or national ID Card, with no restrictions set for length for stay or purpose of visit.
+Consequently, all Schengen Area citizens are allowed to enter with either their passport or national ID Card, with no restrictions set for length of stay or purpose of visit.

 German visa requirements for other passport holders differ depending on the nationality of the travler, as well as the aim of the visit and the amount of time the individual needs to stay inside the country.